alphagov/govuk-puppet/development-vm/README.md

     dev$ cd /var/govuk/govuk-puppet/development-vm/replication
     dev$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config

-> Downloading and installing database exports for every app on gov.uk takes a bunch of compute resources and time.
+> Downloading and installing database exports for every app on GOV.UK takes a bunch of compute resources and time.

 If you don’t have integration access, ask someone to give you a copy of their dump.
 Then, from `govuk-puppet/development-vm/replication` run: